mromanoff/api-test-server/README.md

     bson = require('bson');
     and then install the bson module using npm.

     **Note:** Every time you run $ seed it will blow away all the data in your collections and re-populate them with whatever is in your /seeds directory.

+* Run $ npm start